znsio/teswiz/docs/DockerSetup-README.md

     ./dockerContainers.sh stop

-This uses [docker-compose-v3.yml](../docker-compose-v3.yml) - which uses the latest chrome, firefox and selenium-hub.
+the [dockerContainers.sh](../dockerContainers.sh) file uses [docker-compose-v3.yml](../docker-compose-v3.yml) - which uses the latest chrome, firefox and selenium-hub.
+If you need to pass proxy information to the docker container, the [dockerContainers.sh](../dockerContainers.sh) file will automatically use [docker-compose-proxy-v3.yml](../docker-compose-proxy-v3.yml) to start/stop the containers.

 **The [dockerContainers.sh](../dockerContainers.sh) script also takes care of running tests on Windows, Linux, Mac OSX